fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 ### Edge Servers
 <a name="EdgeServers"> </a>

 These are the Skype for Business servers deployed in your perimeter environment.
-Their role is to send and receive network traffic to external users for the services offered by your internal Skype for Business Server deployment.
+Their role is to send and receive network traffic to guests for the services offered by your internal Skype for Business Server deployment.
 To do this successfully, each Edge Server runs:

 - **Access Edge service**: Provides a single, trusted connection point for both outbound and inbound Session Initiation Protocol (SIP) traffic.

-- **Web Conferencing Edge service**: Enables external users to join meetings that are hosted on your internal Skype for Business Server environment.
+- **Web Conferencing Edge service**: Enables guests to join meetings that are hosted on your internal Skype for Business Server environment.

-- **A/V Edge service**: Makes audio, video, application sharing and file transfer available to external users.
+- **A/V Edge service**: Makes audio, video, application sharing and file transfer available to guests.

 - **XMPP Proxy service**: Accepts and sends extensible messaging and presence protocol (XMPP) messages to and from configured XMPP Federated partners.

-Authorized external users can use your Edge Servers to connect to your internal Skype for Business Server deployment, but otherwise, they provide no other access to your internal network for anyone.
+Authorized guests can use your Edge Servers to connect to your internal Skype for Business Server deployment, but otherwise, they provide no other access to your internal network for anyone.

 > [!NOTE]
 > Edge Servers are deployed to provide connections for enabled Skype for Business clients and other Edge Servers (in federation scenarios).
 You can't connect from other end point client or server types.
 The XMPP Gateway server can allow connections with configured XMPP partners.
 But again, those are the only client and federation types that work.